Round 1: Hacker Rank Round – 75 minutes

 Round 6: Technical Interview – 1 hour

-Coding Question 1: Copy a doubly linked list with random pointer.(both O(n) & O(1) solutions)
+Coding Question 1: Copy a doubly-linked list with a random pointer.(both O(n) & O(1) solutions)

 Coding Question 2: Minimum cost of constructing a wall with some requirements. (with only 2×1 & 3×1 bricks).

 Technical Rest API questions.
 Questions on GET, PUT, POST methods.
 String immutability and String pool concepts.
 Method overloading/overriding.
 Java OOP Concepts.

 Round 7: Technical Interview – 1 hour 20 minutes.